Virginia's 82nd House of Delegates district

 Virginia's 82nd House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
 The district contains part of Virginia Beach.
-Since 2016, the seat has been held by Republican Jason Miyares who was elected as Attorney General of Virginia in the 2021 election.
-Anne Ferrell Tata was elected to the seat in the 2021 election.
+Between 2016 and 2022, this seat was held by Republican Jason Miyares who was elected as Attorney General of Virginia in the 2021 election.
+Kimberly Pope Adams was elected to the seat in the 2025 election.